© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pillow mound and `V'-shaped gully 350m north west of Great Trowlesworthy Tor forming part of Trowlesworthy Warren is a scheduled monument protected by Historic England under reference 1014459.
 View the official record →

-Pillow mound and V-shaped gully 350m north west of Great Trowlesworthy Tor is a medieval feature forming part of Trowlesworthy Warren on Dartmoor in Devon.
+Pillow mound and V-shaped gully 350m north west of Great Trowlesworthy Tor is a medieval warren feature forming part of Trowlesworthy Warren, a landscape of rabbit management on Dartmoor, Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014459.

 Pillow mound and `V'-shaped gully 350m north west of Great Trowlesworthy Tor forming part of Trowlesworthy Warren is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014459.